chloealbright/DevHiveMind/Language/Typescript/JavaScript Microservice Ecosystem.md

 ---
 tags:
+  - javascript
+  - microservices
 author:
   - jacgit18
+  - chatgpt
-Comments: This documentation discusses
+Comments: This documentation discusses JavaScript
-Status: Capture
+Status: Done
 Started:
-EditDate:
+EditDate: 2024-02-26
 Relates: "[[Eureka Service]]"
 ---
 In the JavaScript ecosystem, especially for microservices architecture, there isn't a direct equivalent to Eureka, which is a service registry and discovery server commonly used in Java-based microservices with Spring Cloud.